America contributes 100% more greenhouse gases to the atmosphere than the global average.

 When was the last time you wore fresh, sun-dried clothes?
 If you’re wondering about how to make your house greener, this is yet another way.

-If you live in a State that enjoys regular sunny conditions, this is a great option for you.
+If you live in a state that enjoys normal sunny conditions, this is an excellent option for you.

 Wash your clothes the usual way then hang them out to dry to save energy costs.